Library Exhibitions 2015

 Our thanks go to Dr Christopher Gawne and Manx National Heritage for their help in setting up this exhibition marking an important change in Manx history.
 The original proclamation - in English and in Manx - can be seen at the Manx Museum or www.imuesum.im

 The Millennium of Tynwald Tapestry Stamp Collection

-The Isle of Man Post Office released a set of postage stamps which reproduces 10 panels from the Millennium of Tynwald Tapestry.
+The Isle of Man Post Office released a set of postage stamps which reproduces 10 panels from the Millennium of Tynwald Wall Hanging on display in Legislative Buildings.
 Large version of the individual stamps were on display in the library throughout May.
 The collection is a celebration of the main historical events in 1000 years of Tynwald, starting with the arrival of the Vikings and moving through the ages to the modern Tynwald building.